-When driving tests begin to restart they will only be available to those who had their test canceled during the Covid 19 outbreak.
+When driving tests begin to restart they will only be available to those who had their test canceled during the COVID 19 outbreak.
 You are not yet able to book a driving test if you did not have one booked in before the lockdown.
 If your test was canceled you should have been sent an email confirmation with a new date and time for your practical driving test.

 If you show up to your test without a face covering or did not give a good reason when rearranging this you will not be able to go on your test!

-Reasons of exemption are:
+Reasons for exemption are:

 - You have a physical or mental illness or an impairment.

 - You have a disability that means you cannot put on, wear, or remove a face covering.

 - Putting on, wearing, or removing a face covering would cause you severe distress.